iamryanyu/three.js-boilerplate/README.md

 ## HTML

-Create a element with an id `world`.
+Create an element with an id `world`.

 ```
 <div id="world"></div>